michelleklum/cs124-lab1/design/design.md

 In Lab 1, we also had a pencil icon for each task that would bring the user to the Edit Task Page for that task.
 However, for Lab 2, we decided to remove the pencil icons from the task cards on the Single List Page, because we wanted users to go through a two-step flow of first tapping on the task card to get to the View Task Page, and then clicking an edit icon on the View Task Page to get to the Edit Task Page.
 With such a two-step flow, it would be harder to accidentally edit tasks.
 Having pencil icons on the task cards on the Single List Page would be contradictory to that two-step flow.
 Also, removing the pencil icons helps our app better follow the 80/20 rule from the Zen of Palm reading.
 80% of users tapping on a task probably just want to look at the task details; very few probably want ot edit the task.
 Removing the pencil icons makes our app less cluttered, while taking care of the majority of our users.

+Another Lab 2 change we made was to place completed tasks at the bottom of the list to which they belong.
+This was a direct result of user testing.
+One of our user testing participants suggested this feature, and we thought it would be quite reasonable, since the majority of users want to view their incompleted tasks, not their completed tasks.
+We also added a strikethrough for completed tasks after researching how other todo apps (such as Todoist) display completed items.

 For Lab 2, we also restyled our checkboxes so that they would better cohere with the aesthetics (in particular, the color scheme) of our app.

 <img src="single_list_page_final_lab_2.png" alt="Single List Page Lab 2 Final Version" width="200px">